The Business of Breast feeding

 The business of breastfeeding is a universal practice and touches families globally.

-This research encompassing human anatomy, milk removal from the breast, infant feeding and nutrition has increased the understanding of the importance of breastfeeding; contributing to supporting a practice that saves literally saves infant lives by providing the best nutrition and protecting from infection.
-The current focus of the research explores how it programmes infants for health later in life.
+This research encompassing human anatomy, milk removal from the breast, infant feeding and nutrition has increased the understanding of the importance of breastfeeding; contributing to supporting a practice that literally saves infant lives by providing the best nutrition and protection from infection.
+The current focus of the research builds upon this knowledge to explore how human milk programmes infants for health later in life.

 The new knowledge regarding the anatomy of the lactating human breast has informed the underpinning clinical management of breastfeeding, which has changed as a result of this research.

 In the past, women who experienced difficulty with breastfeeding had few options if things didn’t go well.
-With few specialists in human lactation, this research has brought breastfeeding into the 21st century by an evidence base for both treatment and breastfeeding support products.
-The research has led to a greater understanding of how breastfed babies remove milk and has shed light on issues associated with problematic breastfeeding.
+With few specialists in human lactation, this research has brought breastfeeding into the 21st century by the development of an evidence base for both treatment and breastfeeding support products.
+The research has led to a greater understanding of how breastfed babies remove milk and has shed light on issues associated with breastfeeding problems.

 In improving breastfeeding rates and convenience for women, this research is helping to improve the nutrition and health benefits for infants globally in both the short and long term.

-Whilst we know that breastfeeding is the healthiest way to feed babies, our culture around breastfeeding is quite different these days where women often have to go back to work, choose to resume their careers after they’ve had their babies, or have pre-term babies that are underdeveloped and cannot feed effectively.
+Whilst we know that breastfeeding is the healthiest way to feed babies, our culture around breastfeeding is quite different these days, many women still struggle to breastfed, have to go back to work and choose to resume their careers after they’ve had their babies, or have preterm or vulnerable babies that are unable to suck at the breast and cannot feed effectively.

 Mothers now have research backed choices to help them to provide breast milk for their baby and continue breastfeeding.

-Medela’s belief in the group’s basic research led to the Swiss company opening an Australian subsidiary in Melbourne in 2000 to facilitate the sale of products to Australian and New Zealand markets.
+Medela’s belief in and support of the UWA group’s basic research linked nicely with the Swiss company opening an Australian subsidiary in Melbourne in 2000 to facilitate the sale of products to Australian and New Zealand markets.

 In addition, Medela have developed education programs based on the research, designed to empower mothers and clinicians in breastfeeding techniques.
 The novel ultrasound techniques are published online and include tips and videos making the research more accessible.